tobid7/Craftus-Next/README.md

 # Credits
 * ag_0815 for fixing audio
+* Onixiya for his more updated version of craftus redesigned
 * People in the nintendo homebrew discord server willing to answer stupid questions
 * KosmicDev for better y spawning code
 * GamesSanti who made Craftus Redesigned